 I’ve been married to Imbi since 1983 and we are the proud parents of three fabulous young adults — two boys and a girl.
 They are smart, amazingly good-looking (they must take after their mother) and play and sing better than this old hack guitar player ever could.
-As of late July, 2013 our two boys will both be married to fabulous women — the younger of the two about to celebrate his first anniversary.
+As of June 2013 our two boys are both married to fabulous women — and our daughter is graduating in Performance Voice from York University.

 I’ve also been powerfully impacted by the people at the Communication Arts School, Wizard Academy in Austin, Texas — especially by its founders, Roy and Penny Williams.
 (And no, you don’t learn how to become a Wizard there — as I was once asked by a hotel receptionist.
 Roy is one of the finest admen in the world and was nicknamed, the Wizard of Ads.)
 I’m a grad of Wizard Academy’s Advanced Wordsmithing, Wizards of Web & Magical Worlds courses.